+12v downlights have always been popular and remain so for good reason.
+Low voltage downlighters are cheap to buy and give a crisp white light from the 12v lamp.
 Some people believe that because they are low voltage, they are more energy efficient than mains voltage downlights.
-In some respects, this may be true, but in others it is the opposite.
+In some cases this may be true but in others it is the opposite.

 All transformers waste energy in converting 240v to 12v, however most 12v lamps give more light per watt than its mains voltage counterpart.
 Many people use a 35w MR16 where a 50w mains voltage GU10 lamp would be used.
 In addition, most low voltage lamps last longer than their mains voltage equivalent and give a crisp white light.
 It is likely that there is no real energy saving benefit in choosing one against the other.